Alleviating human suffering around the world begins with effective medical education

 The Master of Medical Sciences in Medical Education is a two-year program with two primary goals:

 To give students a solid foundation in the theories and principles underpinning health professions education, such as the science of learning, strategies of curriculum development and education design, adult learning theories, integration of education technology and principles of assessment.

 To provide students with comprehensive tools and protected time to engage in research on the most important issues in the field.
 Our research objective includes empirical work and hypothesis testing using quantitative and qualitative analysis.

 In the first year of the program, students develop and refine a research project that will ultimately become their thesis project during the second year of the program.
-Students are given benchmarks for completing this process through Works in Progress sessions in which students present their project ideas and receive feedback from faculty and classmates.
-Additionally, each student has regular individual meetings with the Program Director to ensure their research is on track.
+Students are given benchmarks for completing this process through Works in Progress sessions, in which they present their project ideas and receive feedback from faculty and classmates.
+Additionally, each student has regular meetings with the Program Director to ensure their research is on track.
 The program helps students craft an individualized team of mentors to allow the research to be successful.

 During the second year of the master’s degree, students work on a thesis project for 75-80% of their time.